ottogroup/pixaris/README.md

 - **Scalable Experiment Tracking**: Designed for image generation at scale, Pixaris allows you to manage and visualize large sets of experiments with ease, leveraging the power of TensorBoard and Google Cloud Platform (GCP).
 - **Flexible Hyperparameter Search**: Explore a limitless range of parameters, such as prompt, model, cfg, noise, seed, ... to discover the optimal settings for your image generation tasks.
 - **Local and Remote Workflow Execution**: Trigger ComfyUI workflows locally, remotely with a connection via iap tunnel, or deploy them onto a cluster.
+- **Feedback on Experiments**: Give feedback on your images, remotely with your team or locally.

 **Target Audience**